Volkswagen Chattanooga Assembly Plant: Design

 The Volkswagen Chattanooga Assembly Plant includes a body shop, paint shop, assembly facility, a Market Delivery Options (MDO) building, technical testing center, employee training facility with classrooms, an apprentice-training school and a full-size practice paint booth, a supplier park for eight companies, and a 32,000 sqft healthcare center with a gym, childcare facilities, and medical services.

 The plant has the flexibility to build any of the company's front-engine/front-wheel-drive vehicles in A, B, or C-segments.
 The rolling-dip paint shop is sized to handle a wide range of vehicle sizes.
 The plant is not designed to manufacture large vehicles.> The factory includes 383 robots in the body shop, which is approximately 77 percent automated.
 There are 4,730 weld spots and 292 welding guns.
 Output is about 31 cars per hour.
 The plant is organized with its major process areas – body shop, main assembly, and paint shop – in a stacked configuration with major checkpoints arranged in a concentric-circle layout – to eliminate long walks between factory areas, to investigate a problem, for example.
 The body assembly line uses diode lasers.

-VW announced it would seek Leadership in Energy and Environmental Design certification for the complex.
+VW announced it would seek certification for the complex's Leadership in Energy and Environmental Design.
 In November 2011, VW announced that the 2012 model of the Passat was named the 2012 Motor Trend Car of the Year.
 In December 2011, the Assembly Plant became the first auto plant in the world to get the LEED platinum certification.
-A 9.5 megawatt solar park supplies 13 GWh of electricity per year; 12% of plant consumption.
+A 9.5 megawatt solar park supplies 13 GWh of electricity per year, 12% of plant consumption.

 The Volkswagen Chattanooga Assembly Plant was designed by the Nashville engineering and architecture firm SSOE, the firm Environmental Resources Management (ERM) for the environmental permitting process, and Alberici Constructors, Inc. for the construction management of the facility.
-The Port of Savannah, Georgia's Garden City Terminal handles imported auto parts in containers for the plant.
+The Port of Savannah, Georgia's Garden City Terminal, handles imported auto parts in containers for the plant.

 Cost and incentives

 Volkswagen invested approximately one billion U.S. dollars to construct the facility, with local, state, and federal governments subsidizing the project with an estimated $577 million in incentives.
-Alabama had offered Volkswagen incentives of $385 million, the most the state had ever offered for an auto project.
-Mississippi offered incentives totaling $294 million to Toyota in 2007 for an assembly plant at Blue Springs.
+Alabama had offered Volkswagen incentives of $385 million, the state's most ever for an auto project.
+Mississippi offered Toyota incentives totaling $294 million in 2007 for an assembly plant at Blue Springs.
 Kia received about $324 million in incentives from Georgia.
 Volkswagen had researched 398 possible sites before narrowing the choice to the states of Michigan, Alabama, and Tennessee.